who does not read,

 Inspired by Neruda’s poem, we introduce you to the beautiful story of Jelena Jorgačević – a memory from her journey to the distant and unreal island of Sri Lanka.
 By telling us about her bus ride adventure, she reminds us of how wonderful this world of ours is, with all the simplicity and diversity of life we find in every corner of it.

-The air is moist and dense; our skin is becoming so sticky, as if we smeared our arms with marmalade.
-Buses, cars, tuk-tuks, motorcycles and pedestrians are all around – it looks like they will crash into each other any moment now, right there, in front of us… but they still go, drive, horn, shout…
+The air is moist and dense; our skin is becoming so sticky as if we smeared our arms with marmalade.
+Buses, cars, tuk-tuks, motorcycles, and pedestrians are all around – it looks like they will crash into each other any moment now, right there, in front of us… but they still go, drive, horn, shout…

 We wait for the bus to Candy. „When is the bus coming?“, I ask the man standing near us. „The bus will come“, he answers calmly. „Yes, yes, but when exactly? “, I try again. „It will come“, he repeats.
 We smile politely to each other and the conversation ends.

 And yes, soon the bus does come.
 It is overcrowded and all the seats are occupied.
-We stand so close one to another that I can fell the breath of other people.
+We stand so close one to another that I can feel the breath of other people.
 The interior of the bus is bright green with gigantic roses; there is a random pop concert going on on the tv.
-We would even sway (because the driver overtakes like he had experienced enough of life), if we were not too close to each other.
+We would even sway (because the driver overtakes like he had experienced enough of life) if we were not too close to each other.
 After a few minutes, the young man with a gentle smile gives me his seat.

 At that moment, my conversation with Nona, the companion sitting on the adjacent seat, begins.
-The older native Sri Lanka women offers me an unknown fruit which I started chewing unpeeled, with the skin still on, which she laughingly explains I mustn’t do.
+The older native Sri Lanka woman offers me an unknown fruit which I started chewing unpeeled, with the skin still on, which she laughingly explains I mustn’t do.
 She speaks English well, her face somehow lights up; her eyes are tired but vivid…

 Nona was born in a very poor Buddhist family.
 She has never attended school.
 As soon as she was old enough, her parents arranged a marriage for her. („How did you get married“, she asks me. „You chose by yourself?!
 That is very good“).